lynnwallenstein/lynn.io-source-grunt/app/_posts/2014-01-19-colors-matter.md

 Here enters [Tinge][tinge].

-Tinge is a awesome gem created by my amazing friend [Bruce Williams][bruce] who after being sick and tired or my whining and complaining spent like 10 seconds (cause he is a genious) and created me this fabulous little tool that basically input my `_color.scss` SASS partials that I use in my projects and create for me an [Adobe Swatch Exchange][ase] file that I could import into photoshop/illustrator with all my colors.
+Tinge is a awesome gem created by my amazing friend [Bruce Williams][bruce] who after being sick and tired or my whining and complaining spent like 10 seconds (cause he is a genius) and created me this fabulous little tool that basically input my `_color.scss` SASS partials that I use in my projects and create for me an [Adobe Swatch Exchange][ase] file that I could import into photoshop/illustrator with all my colors.

 The key thing here is that Tinge computes my sass color variables using sass color functions like lighten, darken, desaturate, etc, so I get the full color palette.
-Tinge also can expert to JSON or YAML format instead of ASE.
+Tinge also can export to JSON or YAML format instead of ASE.

 ## How Does It Work

-Its pretty simple.
-Lets take my example color file for this site:
+It's pretty simple.
+Let's take my example color file for this site:

 ``` css
 // --------------------------